TRIWOODBC/PatternAnalysis-2025/recognition/improved_unet_BochengLin/README.md

 **Combined Loss**: 0.5×Dice² + 0.5×FocalLoss

 ### Training Curves
+**Note on reported results:** The training curves and numeric results shown below (for example, "Val Dice = 0.8795" and "8 epochs") are example outcomes from the author's experiments.
+They depend on the exact dataset split, random seed, hardware, and software environment used by the author; your results may differ.
+See the Reproducibility section for details on seed, splits, and how to reproduce the experiments.

 The model was trained for 8 epochs until reaching the early stopping criterion (validation Dice ≥ 0.85):